Bill Stoneman

 William Hambly Stoneman III (born April 7, 1944) is an American former professional baseball player and executive who, during his eight-year (1967–1974) pitching career in Major League Baseball, threw two no-hitters; then, as general manager of the Anaheim Angels (1999–2007), presided over the franchise's first-ever World Series championship in 2002.
 He later served briefly as the Angels' interim general manager from July 1 to October 4 of 2015.

-Stoneman was born in Oak Park, Illinois, and graduated from West Covina High School in Southern California in 1962.

-Amateur career
+Early years

-A right-handed pitcher, Stoneman spent a year at Mt.
-San Antonio College in Walnut, then transferred to the University of Idaho to play college baseball for the Idaho Vandals, and helped the Vandals win the inaugural Big Sky title in 1964 as a sophomore.
+Born in Oak Park, Illinois, Stoneman graduated from West Covina High School in southern California in 1962.
+A right-handed pitcher, he spent a year at Mt.
+San Antonio College in Walnut, then transferred to the University of Idaho in Moscow to play college baseball, and helped the Vandals win the inaugural Big Sky title in 1964 as a sophomore.
 When Stoneman was a junior, the Vandals were 17–13 and he was 5–3 with a 1.80 earned run average (ERA) and averaged 1.5 strikeouts per inning.